Sivert Engh Øverby

-Sivert Engh Øverby (born 10 June 1999) is a Norwegian footballer who plays as a defender for Mjøndalen.
+Sivert Engh Øverby (born 10 June 1999) is a Norwegian footballer who plays as a left-back for Swedish Superettan side Kalmar FF.

 Career

 Øverby started his career with Hønefoss, where he made his senior debut in August 2016.
 In the summer of 2018, he moved to Fana.
 In the 2020 season, the Norwegian Third Division was cancelled due to the COVID-19 pandemic, and Øverby did not play any games.
 On 12 May 2021, he signed for Mjøndalen.
 Four days later, he made his Eliteserien debut in a 3–0 win against Sandefjord.